brandoncaulfield/ioc-library/README.md

 - Error: "exports is not defined in ES module scope" - **make sure you remove the "type": "module" from the package.json file.**
 - error TS1219: Experimental support for decorators is a feature that is subject to change in a future release.
 Set the 'experimentalDecorators' option in your 'tsconfig' or 'jsconfig' to remove this warning. - **Just a warning that decorators are still experimental.
 Add/ uncomment the option in your tsconfig file called "experimentalDecorators: true"**

+## **Notes**

+- This library is designed to work with TypeScript specific projects using the TypeScript compiler.
+It has not been adequetly tested with vanilla JavaScript and [babel](https://babeljs.io/docs/en/babel-plugin-proposal-decorators).